 Because insurance typically does not cover dental procedures and those can be very expensive, people are resorting to dental tourism.
 Turkey is growing as an international hotspot for health tourists who are after affordable dental care that doesn’t compromise on quality.

-People who have an infection, gum disease, or oral cavities may benefit from a full mouth reconstruction.
+People who have an infection, gum disease, or oral cavities may benefit from a full mouth dental reconstruction.
 The procedure combines various dental treatments to restore a patient’s smile.
-So you have, crowns, dental implants, veneers, and so on.
+So you have, dental crowns, dental implants, veneers, and so on.

 During the procedure, your dentist will try to restore or replace the teeth with severe damage.
 The goal of this comprehensive treatment is not purely aesthetic.
 Instead, a full mouth reconstruction aims to improve the health and function of your mouth.